muskeg/vultr-fw-autorule/README.md

 ### vultr.config.example

-An example/template of the required configuration file
+An example/template of the required configuration file:

 ```
 [vultr]